 The director of Rigshospitalet is responsible for the building project overall, maintains the client role in relation to the project and is responsible for the completion of the project.
 The director of Rigshospitalet and the project director share the task of securing, that the project is organized and securely equipped and staffed throughout the entire project, and that there is an ongoing follow-up on the contents of the project, finances, time, risk and quality.

 The project organization is run by the project director, who is responsible for the compliance of the projects ambitions and framework.
 The project organization will continuously be adapted to the current tasks.
-As of early 2017 they consist of 14 employees with professional backgrounds within building, architecture, user-involvement, functional planning, technique, health-care planning and organizational steering and development.
+The project consits of employees with professional backgrounds within building, architecture, user-involvement, functional planning, technique, health-care planning and organizational steering and development.
 It is the project organizations responsibility, that the steering committee and the project steering committee are continuously updated, so they are capable of making decisions on an informed basis.
 The project organization participates in several networks and cooperations across newly built mother-child hospitals in the United States of America, Canada, Australia, Europe and Scandinavia.
 Based on a tender, the engineering company COWI were hired as main client advisors in February 2017.